 4. Jesus.
 He believed the Old Testament to be the very words of God and predicted the New Testament to be the same.
 How Jesus viewed and treated Scripture is how we should view it.
 He believed that the Old Testament contains the very words of God and predicted that the New Testament would be likewise.
 Most importantly, Jesus, the greatest witness in all of eternity, came back from the dead, believed, taught and demonstrated by his resurrection that the entire Bible is the very word of God.

 5. Fulfilled Prophecy.
 There are over 700 specific prophesies in the Old Testament about Jesus’ coming.
 These prophecies were said in advance to let us know that this is God’s Word.
 This is also what sets the Bible apart from all of the other religious writings.

 6. Transmission.
 The Bible’s purity throughout the centuries is nothing short of miraculous.
 The copyists of the Old Testament were meticulous.
 In addition, when you look at the New Testament, there are over 24,000 copies of manuscripts and the earliest copy is only 25 years older than the first writing.

 7. Impact.
 The Bible’s power to transform people and nations is overwhelmingly documented.
 Wherever the word of God has spread, it has brought life, health and vitality.
 Millions of people’s hearts and lives have changed when they heard and read God’s word and when their hearts were open to God.

-This week, we begin the series: Why I Believe: Finding Answers to Life’s Most Difficult Questions.
+I talk about all of these reasons in my series, Why I Believe: Finding Answers to Life’s Most Difficult Questions.
 In it, we’ll address crucial questions about the claims of the Christian faith such as: What happens when we die?
 Can miracles be explained?
 And is there really a god?
 It’s my hope that through this series, we’ll not only realize that it’s possible to truly know the truth about God, but also why we believe.

 Keep Pressin’ Ahead,